nofrills-io/empress/empress_base/module_doc.md

     // Now, implement your event handlers, e.g.: fun someEvent() = onEvent {
-        // Here you can access the models, send updates or signals,
+        // Here you can access and modify your models, send updates or signals,
-        // issue a request, or cancel an existing one.
+        // issue requests, or cancel existing ones.
         // By default we're on the main thread.
         // The event handler should be quick,
         // and cannot perform blocking actions (use requests for that).